By: Drew Koch

 Sound & Feel

 My first thought in picking this putter up was that this was a *very heavy* putter.
 When testing it with friends, I just found myself repeating again and again, “This is so heavy.”
 That heft was noticeable when striking the ball, and the sound was heavy and dull “thump”.
 To put things in perspective, this putter was even heavier than the Cobra’s new flagship model, the giant Agera putter (review HERE).
-While the Agera’s standard weight is 385 grams the Gunship is even heavier at its lightest offering, a whopping 395 grams!
+While the Agera’s standard weight is 385 grams the Gunship is even heavier – a whopping 395 grams!
 At its heaviest (in an armlock style), it can weigh an absolutely colossal 470 grams!

 The feeling was great if you don’t want to feel mishits in your hands.
 Especially because the PXG/Lamkin grip felt pleasant and tacky to the touch.
 The milled face and sheer weight of this putter made most strikes feel solid — however, that means that if I did mis-strike the ball, it was hard to pinpoint where on the face I was hitting my putts.

 PXG touts the Gunboat as their “most forgiving putter in the Battle Ready Lineup” and also claimed the putter has “game-changing stability” and “exceptional consistency across the face.”
 I found this to be largely true and attribute it to the combination of tungsten and an “Optimized Pyramid Face Pattern” in the putter’s face milling.
-In using that particular milling, I found speed control easier than normal, even on strikes I purposely mishit to test the club’s forgiveness.
+I found speed control easier than normal, even on strikes I purposely mishit to test the club’s forgiveness.
 The longer the putt was, the more I noticed that forgiveness came into play.

 Matt called another model in this lineup, the One and Done (review HERE), “one of the most stable-feeling putters I’ve ever swung.”
 But I dare say that the Gunboat one-ups that.
 It’s next-level stable.